huang06/Airbnb-Scraper/README.md

-The repository is prepared for my master thesis.
+The apps in the repository are prepared for my master thesis.
 # crawler_user_nationality.py
 <H3>thefile = open('C:/Users/Dormitory/Desktop/test.txt', 'a+')</H3>
 The for-loop crawls the nationality within user profiles based on the user_id stored in test.txt.